Introduction:

 psychotherapist for your pain, and the entire therapeutic process will feel

 like judgment and criticism.
-And then, in deep bitterness, you will want
+Then, in deep bitterness, you will want to

 just as you wanted to get away from the original emotions as a